·

 Visiting Korea in September

 If you’ve planned your trip to South Korea for September, you’re in for a wonderful time!
-With golden light and comfortable weather, it’s easy to feel optimistic this month.
+Golden light, comfortable weather, and a city that finally feels like it’s breating again after the summer.
+It’s easy to feel optimistic this month.

 Whether it’s challenging yourself with a hike up Bukhansan, seeing the sights from the deck of a luxury yacht on the Han River, or scooting around Seoul on an e-bike, September is definitely a month to spend as much time outdoors as possible.